Call to Speak with an Enrollment Specialist

 What Is Medicare?

 Medicare was originally designed in 1965 to provide affordable medical coverage to older Americans.
-Simply put, it’s government-sponsored healthcare for people age 65 and over, under 65 with disabilities, or anyone with end-stage-renal disease (ESRD).
+Simply put, it’s government-sponsored healthcare for people age 65 and over or under 65 with disabilities.
 Medicare began with Parts A and B but evolved in the 1980s with an influx of private Medicare plans that today are called Medicare Advantage plans (Part C).

 Original Medicare (Parts A and B)